 Saturdays May 4, 11, and 18: Bird & Nature Walk with Chip Blake, long-time bird watcher and editor-in-chief of Orion magazine.
 Chesterwood’s 122 acres of woods, fields, gardens and designed landscape are filled with history and birds.
 Join us in the heart of spring migration for a walk through the grounds in search of warblers, vireos, flycatchers, and thrushes.
-A member of staff will also be on hand to talk about the history of Chesterwood.
 9:30 a.m. to 10:30 a.m.
 Meet at the Admissions desk in the Barn Gallery, Members $5, Non-Members $10

 June 1st: Benefit Celebration for the 50th Anniversary of Chesterwood as a National Trust Historic Site.
 5 to 7:30 p.m. at the Studio Garden at Chesterwood.
-Enjoy a “A Moveable Feast of the Arts” including Dances by Isadora on the lawn, Tableaux Viviant on the terrace, Master Sculptor in the Studio, delicious food and music.
+Enjoy a “A Moveable Feast of the Arts” including Dances by Isadora, Tableaux Vivant, Master Sculptor, a Lincoln Memorial raffle, plus delicious food and music.
 Chesterwood, 4 Williamsville Road, Stockbridge, Mass.
-Tickets on sale in April.
+Buy tickets online now.
 Young Professional $100; Friends of Chesterwood $125; Bronze Medal $150; Silver Medal $250.
-Call 413-298-2034.
+For more information please call 413-298-2034.

 June 9th: Free Community Day to celebrate the day Chesterwood opened to the public as a site of the National Trust for Historic Preservation in 1969.
 Tours, art activities and live performances.